-NOTE 12 - Income Taxes
+NOTE 11 - Income Taxes

 The Company files income tax returns in the United States as a C-Corporation, and in several state jurisdictions and in the United Kingdom.
 The Company's subsidiary, Uniroyal, is a limited liability company (LLC) for federal and state income tax purposes and as such, its income, losses, and credits are allocated to its members.
-Prior to November 10, 2014, as the previous owners, the sellers were the sole members and reported the allocations on their personal tax returns.
-As a result, there was no tax provision on its income prior to November 10, 2014.
 The Company made the acquisition of Uniroyal through UEPH, a limited liability corporation, which issued preferred ownership interests to the sellers that provide for quarterly dividends.
-Uniroyal's post-acquisition taxable income is allocated entirely to UEPH as its sole member and since it is a pass-through entity, this income less the dividends paid to the sellers of Uniroyal is reported on the Company's tax return.
+Uniroyal's taxable income is allocated entirely to UEPH as its sole member and since it is a pass-through entity, this income less the dividends paid to the sellers of Uniroyal is reported on the Company's tax return.
 The taxable income applicable to the dividends for the preferred ownership interests is reported to the sellers who report it on their respective individual tax returns.